 Norwich Aspirin Side Effects

-Note: This page contains side effects data for the generic drug aspirin.
-It is possible that some of the dosage forms included below may not apply to the brand name Norwich Aspirin.
+Note: This document contains side effect information about aspirin.
+Some of the dosage forms listed on this page may not apply to the brand name Norwich Aspirin.

 For the Consumer